 The minimize command can be used to hide the file management tree.
 This dedicates more screen room to the log entry grid.

 Once minimized, the file management tree can be restored either by clicking on the minimize command again or by double-clicking on the log files panel.

 You may see an image to the right of the log file or filter.
 This image is called the 'modifier' and is used to indicate additional settings.
-In the example above, a Time Offset has been applied.
-Other modifiers include Rules, Notifications, and Notes.
+In the example above, a Time Offset has been applied and a Note has been added to the filter Thread 'Thread_5'.
+Other modifiers include Rules and Notifications.
 Double clicking on the modifier will bring up the appropriate configuration.